eriksquires/DuckDB-With-R/README.md

 # Data Migration Tips

-## Maybe don’t use R

-If you find yourself doing ETL, then a number of data aggregations / migrations in R (or Python for that matter) you may be much better off managing your data herding with dbt.
-Think of it as Terraform for your data.

 ## Maybe don’t ETL

 Common DB features to lean into is that modern RDBMS systems usually